Last Updated on

 Here’s what we can comfortably say about this platform…

-- The platform comes with loads of freebies including free domain registration and free domain transfer.
+- The platform comes with loads of freebies including a free domain name.

 - The platform is regularly ranked among the top 10 hosting companies globally.

-- They have superb customer support working around the clock to resolve user queries.
+- They have superb customer support working full time to resolve user queries.

 These are just a few reasons why we felt this is the platform to use in this guide on how to be a mommy blogger.

-From the image, you can already see how significantly low their hosting fee is.
-At $1.99 per month, you can be sure that anyone would have a hard time competing.
+From the image below, you can already see how significantly low their hosting fee is when you use our link.
+At $2.95 per month, you can be sure that anyone would have a hard time competing.